 Taking into account these inputs, this might drive certain areas to focus on in your review, or you could consider covering all or some elements of the framework as set out below.

 For each element of the framework, we have outlined a high-level list of items to consider in your audit work.
-These are:

 Governance, culture and risk management